kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 categories: ['api', 'angular']
 tags: ['api', 'Angular']
 image: assets/images/posts/2021-02-11/2021-02-11.png
-description: 'If you are working on a project that has an OpenAPI spec, then you can generate your Angular Code and even generate a stubbed server for development and test purposes.
+description: 'If you are working on a project that has an OpenAPI spec, then you can generate your Angular Code and even generate a simulator for development and test purposes.
 This reduces time and complexity of integrating with a OpenAPI gateway tremendously.'
 featured: false
 comments: true
 toc: true
 ---

-If you are working on a project that has an OpenAPI spec, then you can generate your Angular Code and even generate a stubbed server for development and test purposes.
+If you are working on a project that has an OpenAPI spec, then you can generate your Angular Code and even generate a simulator for development and test purposes.
 This reduces time and complexity of integrating with a OpenAPI gateway tremendously.
 Let me show you how I use OpenAPI to boost up my productivity!

 Here is a brief introduction if you're not familiar with [OpenAPI](https://swagger.io/specification/) in general: